Skip to main content

 Why Canadians choose Mortgage Squad Advisors.

-A-lenders that accept stated-income with 2 years of T1 + NOA history
+A-lenders that accept stated income after 2 years of T1 + NOA history

-Dividend + salary mix optimization (T4 + T5 + retained earnings layering)
+Salary and dividend mix optimization (T4 + T5 + retained-earnings layering)

 Private mortgage option for under-2-years self-employed or recent incorporations